ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       See also "tech:concurrentmip", "tech:distmip".

-tech:reporttimes (reporttimes, report_times)
-      0*/1: Set to 1 to return the solution times in the problem suffixes 'time_solver', 'time_setup' and 'time' and in the solver message.
-      'time'= 'time_solver'+'time_setup' is a measure of the total time spent in the solver driver; all times are wall times.

 tech:reportwork (reportwork, work)
       0*/1: Whether to report the work spent in the optimization in the problem suffix `work`.
 Gurobi's work units are deterministic, and